 Whether it be Easter, Mother’s Day, or a spring day, it’s the perfect day to wake up to a yummy breakfast or brunch.
-So that is what my focus is for this week.
+So that is what my focus is for this week and we are starting with sour cream pancakes.

 There is a great breakfast place here in Utah called Penny Ann’s Cafe.
 If you ever happen to be here it’s a must stop for Breakfast.
 Well, Penny Ann’s is well known for it’s tasty sour cream pancakes.